FAQs about the Worlds Apart fantasy story

 The books alternate between Luke’s first-person narrative in our world and Sye’s third-person story in his world.
 Isn’t this confusing for the reader?

 I don't believe so.
 Sye’s story accounts for about 90% of the content.
 Luke’s first-person commentary is mostly at the beginning of the Outcast and Havoc books and at the beginning of each chapter (or session, as it is called in the books).
-When Luke talks in our world, the text is normally in italic.
+When Luke talks in our world, the text is normally in italics.
 Sye’s story is plain text.
 Hopefully, this minimises any confusion.
 Of course, as the worlds start to collide in the minds of our characters, there is slightly more interchange but by that time, the reader should be more than comfortable with the concept of the story happening in two places.

 Why did you choose to use British spelling?